 “Mohammed is someone that consistently maintains a humble attitude and incredible spirit.
 He has faced circumstances that many would see as completely impossible, but he has consistently stayed the course and achieved his goals” Jimmy said.
 “He has worked incredibly hard and is very deserving of his success.
 He should serve as an inspiration to all of us.”

 The hard work has continued to pay off, and he is on the path to reach his goals.
-Mohammed now works full-time at an area hospital and attends evening classes at Ivy Tech.
-He’s pursuing an associate degree with the ultimate goal of earning a bachelor’s degree in nursing.
+Mohammed now works full-time at an area hospital as a medical assistant.